CLOSE X

 Finally, with the new penalty regime, VAT registered businesses will have a clear incentive to pay their VAT bills as soon as possible.

-More detailed guidance about the changes to VAT will be published in our VAT newsletter together with a few worked examples.
-If you would like to subscribe to our newsletter, contact our team here.
+More detailed guidance about the changes to VAT will be published in our newsletter together with a few worked examples.
+If you would like to subscribe, contact our team here.

-In the meantime, should you require any assistance with your VAT affairs, please reach out to our expert team.
+In the meantime, should you require any assistance with your VAT affairs, please reach out to our VAT experts.

 OUR EXPERTS